-Can I use borates for food preservatives or for flea control?
+Can I use borates for flea control or food preservatives?

-Borax’s borate products are not intended for use in food applications and are labeled accordingly.
+U.S. Borax’s products are not intended for use in food applications and are labeled accordingly.
 Therefore, our borate products shall not be used as (or to manufacture) food additives or preservatives.
 Read our Statement on FDA Status of Borates.

 U.S. Borax does not sell any product into the borate/borax flea control or carpet application businesses.
 In keeping with our product stewardship commitment to our customers, we recommend against the use of borate products for carpet applications.
 These applications include boric acid, borax, or other borate-containing products intended for use on carpets as deodorizers or flea control agents.

-How much is my historic Borax artifact worth?
+How much is my historic U.S. Borax artifact worth?